LivePersonInc/developer-center/pages/Documents/MessagingChannels/ConnectorAPI/SendAPI/conversation.md

 ]
 ```

 The above request is much better as it also includes the user SDEs which will populate the consumer information in Conversational Cloud's Agent Workspace.
 These SDEs can also be used for to target/route the conversation to a specific skill as it was configured via internal LivePerson configuration (Houston) - i.e. routing rules.
-See further information and examples in [here](connector-api-send-api-examples.html#create-a-new-conversation-and-report-sdes){:target="blank"}. **Note**: Not best practice, please avoid this method if possible.
+See further information and examples in [here](connector-api-send-api-examples.html#create-a-new-conversation-and-report-sdes){:target="blank"}.

+**Note:** Not best practice, please avoid this method if possible.

 The best practice to target conversations to skills when using messaging is to set up campaigns.
 You can send the **Campaign ID** and **Enagagement ID** to Conversational Cloud in order to route the consumer conversation to the desired skill as designed by the Campaign Builder.
 This will also allow the Agent to see the name of your connector as the **source** of the conversation in the Consumer info widget: